jmerort/PPP3/Glossary.md

 Writing comments that help future readers understand and manipulate a piece of code.

 # Compiler
 Program tasked with translating other programs from source code to object code.
-The most popular for C++ is GCC (Gnu Compiler Collection), and is called by invoking "g++" in the command line.
+The most popular for C++ is GCC (Gnu Compiler Collection), and is called by writing `g++` in the command line.

 # Compile time error
 Error caught by the compiler.
 They can be syntax or type errors.